Using quantum key distribution for cryptographic purposes: a survey: Challenges and future directions

-As noted in \cite{EcryptChallenges}, ``If powerful quantum computers could be built, most asymmetric cryptographic protocols in use today would no longer be secure, which would present a serious challenge for open networks and cryptographers should be prepared for this situation''.
+As noted in \cite{EcryptChallenges}, ``If powerful quantum computers could be built, most asymmetric cryptographic protocols in use today would no longer be secure, which would present a serious challenge for open networks''.
+As also noted in \cite{EcryptChallenges} and explained in \ref{subsec:openvstrusted}, QKD cannot constitute a solution for open networks either, however the potential impact of quantum computation on cryptography is motivating collaboration between the quantum information and the cryptography community, with an impact on the development of both fields.

-Beyond the Classical Information-Theoretic Key Establishment (CITKE) schemes discussed in \ref{subsec:CITKE}, the fast-growing knowledge accumulated on Quantum Computation can be used to design new public-key schemes and study their resilience to Quantum Computing attacks.
-One can indeed construct classical public-key schemes based on the lattice shortest-vector problem.
-Such a public-key scheme is extremely inefficient in terms of performance, however, since this problem is in Quantum NP \cite{Regev2}, it is not threatened by any potential speed-up on a quantum computer.
+Beyond the classical ITS key establishment schemes discussed in \ref{subsec:CITKE}, the fast-growing knowledge accumulated on quantum computation must be taken into account when designing new public-key schemes and study their resilience to quantum computing attacks.
+An important topic is thus to find computational problems that would be difficult on a quantum computer, and on which public-key schemes could be based.
+The lattice shortest-vector problem \cite{Regev} on which the NTRU public-key scheme is built or the McEliece public-key encryption system, based on coding theory \cite{McEliece}, both fall in this category of (likely) quantum-resistant public-key cryptosystems.

-We believe that post-quantum computing cryptography is an extremely rich and stimulating research field, on which close collaboration between computer scientists and physicists, both interested in quantum information, will continue to be extremely fertile, as it has already proven to be over the past years.